DeadNews/action-setup-vs/README.md

 - name: Setup vapoursynth
   uses: deadnews/action-setup-vs@fadda5203c6596b3c0c4d975a5bfdc0f6f09cac9 # v1.0.0

-# or with `latest` tag, which is auto-updated on a schedule.
+# or with `latest` tag, which is auto-updated on a schedule:

 - name: Setup vapoursynth
   uses: deadnews/action-setup-vs@latest